Coach's Clipboard Player's CD Instructions

 How do I print plays and other articles?

 Open the "Index of Articles".
-All the articles are contained in the left-hand menu or in the Index.
+All the articles are contained in the top menu or in the Index.
 Select the article you want to print from either the menu or the Index.
+Click "pdf File" in the top menu.
+The article's pdf file will pop up, and you can print it.
+Articles will also print nicely using your browser's "Print" button.

 Is it possible to print the entire contents at once, rather than page by page?

 Yes!
-MS Internet Explorer has this feature built-in.
-Set your monitor's screen resolution to 800x600 (see prevous paragraph).
-Load the CD, and go to the main Playbook index page that lists (links) all of the articles, etc in the playbook.
+Internet Explorer has this feature built-in.
+In the top menu, click "Index of Articles".
+This page lists all of the articles included on the CD.
 Then select from your Internet Explorer top menu, "File" and then "Print".
 In this print dialog, click the "Options" tab at the top, and then check "Print all linked documents", and click the "Print" button at the bottom.
 Have lots of paper and ink on hand!
-If you only want to print certain segments (Half-Court Offense, Half-Court Defenses, etc), then click on one of those "key" category pages seen at the top of the "index" page, and use the same instructions above.

 Question 8: Can I copy the CD files to my hard drive?
 Wouldn't it run faster?